Multirate Packet Delivery In Heterogeneous Broadcast Networks: Abstract

 \section{Abstract}

-In heterogeneous packet erasure networks, where the capacities of the channels are different, it is important that each receiver can receive packets with respect to the quality of its channel, which is known as multirate packet delivery.
-In this paper, we provide an in-depth analysis of a previously proposed non-block-based network coding scheme in the literature and show analytically and via simulations for the first time, that it can achieve multirate packet delivery.
-Using error-free acknowledgments from each receiver, the receiver with the highest link capacity achieves the maximum possible throughput.
-Also, a non-zero packet delivery rate is possible for other receivers, which depends on the difference between the packet arrival rate at the sender and the link capacity of each receiver.
-We present an analysis of the delivery rate and the delivery delay of the receivers.
-The accuracy of the analysis is confirmed by comparing the results with simulations for different settings of packet arrival rate at the sender and the link capacities.
+In this paper, we study the problem of multirate packet delivery in heterogeneous packet erasure broadcast networks.
+The technical challenge is to enable users receive packets at different rates, as dictated by the quality of their individual channel.
+We present a new analytical framework for characterizing the delivery rate and delivery delay performance of a previously proposed non-block-based network coding scheme in the literature.
+This scheme was studied in homogeneous network settings.
+We show for the first time, via new theoretical analysis and simulations that it can actually achieve multirate packet delivery.
+Using acknowledgments from each user, we show that the user with the highest link capacity achieves the maximum possible throughput.
+Also, a non-zero packet delivery rate is possible for other users, and the delivery rate depends on the difference between the packet arrival rate at the sender and the link capacity of each user.
+The accuracy of our analytical framework is confirmed by comparing the results with simulations for different settings of packet arrival rate at the sender and link capacities.